ten Week Program — $8750

 We will work from just one plank of wood.
 We will need to be curious and learn its properties.
 From this plank we will need to select the material for the entire piece while we practice and develop a sensible balance between hand and machine tools.

-Each of the woods we will be using, have their own properties, and I mean this in the most unscientific way.
+Each of woods we will be using, have their own properties, and I mean this in the most unscientific way.
 The way a plane feels on one wood is an entirely new experience on another; even the shavings can be different.
 How the wood feels when being pared cross grain with a fine chisel.
 Is the wood abrasive requiring even more frequent sharpenings.
 How does the end grain respond to a shearing tool?
 Are my cutting angles to steep, or too shallow?
 We need to pay attention while we work.
 Use our experiences to make the process enjoyable require less effort.
 This exercise will build upon the upward spiral that Jim spoke of.
-The revisiting of past experiences will assist you in your new work.
-Knowing when you will need to slow down and pay even more attention.
+The revisiting of past experiences; will assist you in your new work.
+Knowing when you will need to slow down, and pay even more attention.
 What tools and even what processes presented and modifications made contributed to your ability to do fine work?
-These are just some of the questions we will begin to answer over the next ten weeks.
+These are just some of the questions we will begin to answer in the coming weeks.

 Application for this program requires completion of Impractical Studies, a consult with the Program Director & Teacher, and the completion of the application package.Upon completion of the Upward Spiral program, students may apply for entrance into our Vidar's Chair program.